anubhavsrivastava/theanubhav.com/_posts/2019-02-03-js-currying-in-interview.md

 #### `add(2)(3)(4)...`, for endless number of parameters

-Hmmm, we know how to handle the summation and returning function (along with closure) but we arent sure when to stop, which implies, when would primary function return the result and when would it reture another curried function.
-There are possibily two options,
+Hmm, we know how to handle the summation and returning function (along with closure) but we aren't sure when to stop, which implies, when would primary function return the result and when would it return another curried function.
+There are possibly two options,

 ##### 1. Making use of `valueOf` property